 and 400 miles East to West.

-About a third of the country consists of the Carpathian Mountains (also known as the Transylvanian Alps).
-Another third is hills and plateaus, rich with orchards and vineyards.
-The final third is a fertile plain, largely devoted to agriculture.
+About a third of the country consists of the Carpathian Mountains (also known as the Transylvanian Alps) rich in wildlife and scenic vistas.
+Another third are hills and plateaus covered with orchards and vineyards and one third are fertile plains, largely devoted to agriculture.

 Country of Romania physical features